szagoruyko/cvpr15deepcompare/README.md

 ### C++ API

+The code was tested to work in Linux (Ubuntu 14.04) and OS X 10.10, although we release all the source code to enable usage in other operating systems.

 We release CUDA code for now, CPU code might be added in the future.
 To install it you need to have CUDA 7.0 with the up-to-date CUDA driver.
 Clone and compile this repository it with: